All Products

 Object Storage Service:Client-side encryption

 If client-side encryption is enabled, objects are locally encrypted before they are uploaded to Object Storage Service (OSS).
-Only the owner of the customer master key (CMK) can decrypt the objects.
 This way, data security during data transmission and storage is enhanced.

 Disclaimer

-• When you use client-side encryption, you must ensure the integrity and validity of the CMK.
+• When you use client-side encryption, you must ensure the integrity and validity of the customer master key (CMK).
 If the CMK is incorrectly used or lost due to improper maintenance, you are responsible for all losses and consequences caused by decryption failures.

 • When you copy or migrate encrypted data, you are responsible for the integrity and validity of object metadata.
-If the encrypted metadata is incorrect or lost due to improper maintenance, you are responsible for all losses and consequences caused by data decryption failures.
+If the encrypted metadata is incorrect or lost due to improper maintenance, you are responsible for all losses and consequences resulting from data decryption failures.

 Scenarios

-• Highly sensitive data: For data that contains extremely sensitive information, such as personally identifiable information (PII), financial transaction records, medical and health data, users may want to encrypt the data before the data leaves the local environment to make sure that the original data is effectively protected even if it is intercepted during transmission.
+• Highly sensitive data: For data that contains extremely sensitive information, such as personally identifiable information (PII), financial transaction records, medical and health data, users can encrypt the data before the data leaves the local environment to ensure that the original data is effectively protected during transmission.

-• Compliance requirements: Certain industries and regulations, such as HIPAA and GDPR, require strict encryption management for data stored on third-party platforms.
-Client-side encryption meets these compliance requirements because CMKs are managed by users and not passed through the network or owned by cloud service providers.
+• Compliance requirements: Specific regulations, such as HIPAA and GDPR, require strict data encryption management.
+Client-side encryption meets these compliance requirements because CMKs are managed by users and not passed through the network.

-• Strong permission control: An enterprise or developer may want to have full control over the encryption process, including selecting encryption algorithms and managing and rotating CMKs.
+• Strong permission control: An enterprise or a developer wants to have full control over the encryption process, including selecting encryption algorithms and managing CMKs.
 Client-side encryption ensures that only legally authorized users can decrypt and access data.

 • Security of cross-region data migration: Client-side encryption helps maintain data in the encrypted state before and after cross-region data migration.
-This amplifies the security of data transmission over the Internet.
+This enhances the security of data transmission over the Internet.

 Background information

 In client-side encryption, a random data key is generated for each object to perform symmetric encryption on the object.
 The client uses a CMK to encrypt the random data key.
-The encrypted data key is uploaded as a part of the object metadata and stored in the OSS server.
-When an encrypted object is downloaded, the client uses the CMK to decrypt the random data key and then uses the data key to decrypt the object.
-To ensure data security, the CMK is used only on the client and is not transmitted over the network or stored in the server.
+The encrypted data key is uploaded as part of the object metadata and stored in the OSS server.
+When an encrypted object is downloaded, the client uses the CMK to decrypt the random data key, and then uses the decrypted data key to decrypt the object.
+To ensure data security, the CMK is used only on the client and is not transmitted over the network or stored on the server.

 Important

-• Client-side encryption supports multipart upload for objects larger than 5 GB in size.
+• Client-side encryption supports multipart upload for objects that are greater than 5 GB in size.
 When you use multipart upload to upload an object, you must specify the total object size and the part size.
-The size of each part except the last part must be the same and must be an integer multiple of 16.
+The size of each part, except for the last part, must be the same and must be an integer multiple of 16.

 • If you upload an object encrypted on a local client, the encrypted metadata of the object is protected and cannot be modified by calling CopyObject.